 The presence of magnesium in the fruit helps relax the muscles and nerves in your body.
 In addition, it helps you effectively calm down and unwind.
 So, after a long day’s work or a tiring workout session, eating guava will relieve you of stress and also give your system a much-needed boost of energy.

 Neural tube defects (NTDs) are among the most common congenital disabilities, contributing to miscarriage, infant mortality, severe congenital abnormalities and profound disabilities.
-In addition, it is burdensome to patients, caregivers, healthcare systems and society.
 A study suggests that a daily intake of 400 micrograms of folic acid at least one month before pregnancy and the entire first trimester of pregnancy could reduce the risk of NTDs by up to 80%.

 Guavas are also rich in vitamin C, which increases iron absorption.
 It, in turn, helps pregnant women deliver oxygen to their babies.
 Studies have linked this to increased fetal and infant growth till the age of 6 months.